-Got a kid that’s always bouncing off the walls?
+Have a kid that’s always bouncing off the walls?
 Do they love to crash into everything?
-Maybe, they’re clumsy?
+Maybe they’re clumsy?
 Then, a sensory body sock might be a great sensory activity to calm your child and even decrease their clumsiness too!

 What is a Sensory Body Sock?